Select a language

 From a control groups perspective, things seem to be the same as always.
 However, I want to point out two very distinct pieces of news.

-User sessions, which are a special type of temporary slice known as a "transient slice", now honor drop-in files again.
+User sessions, which are a special type of temporary slice known as a "transient slice," now honor drop-in files again.
 This behavior had stopped working in RHEL 7.4, based on upstream changes to how the system handled transient slices.
 You can also change their settings on the fly with systemctl set-property commands.
-The only thing that we won’t see is the creation of drop-in files when using the command, but that’s ok.
-That’s a major return of some functionality that is pretty cool for immediate damage control (such as being able to restrict a user on the fly without having to totally kill their work).
-One caveat is that changes made with the command are persistent and the drop-in will not be updated -- more about that later.
+The location for drop in files has changed for when systemctl set-property is used.
+The drop ins are now stored in

 RHEL 8 supports cgroups v2.
 This is a big one, and is the primary focus of my rambling today.